mlswg/mls-architecture/draft-omara-mls-architecture.md

 This document describes the architecture and requirements for the Messaging Layer Security (MLS) protocol.
-MLS provides a security layer for group messaging applications with anywhere from two to a large number of clients.
-It is eavesdropping, tampering, and message forgery.
+MLS provides a security layer for group messaging applications with from two to a large number of clients.
+It is meant to protect against eavesdropping, tampering, and message forgery.

 --- middle